-Archeology and excavations have seen a huge boom in the Kingdom of Denmark, and new evidence from the Viking age, keep coming into the light of day these years.
+Archeology and excavations have seen a huge boom in the Kingdom of Denmark, and new evidence from the Viking age keeps coming into the light of day in these years.
 Over a period of several years, there have been conducted excavations at one of the highest points in Erritsø in the southwestern part of Denmark.

 The discovery is actually a little bit of a sensation, not only was there discovered a huge Viking hall, but there are also remains of defense facilities with a moat.

-The years went by, and more evidence was placed on the table, and our theories were brushed aside.
+As the years went by, and more evidence was placed on the table, our theories were brushed aside.
 The buildings were finally dated to around 1300 years ago, about 200 years before the reign of Gorm the old.
-However, that did not make it less interesting, and Erritsø should still be placed on the same scale as the town Lejre.
+However, that did not make it less interesting, and Erritsø could still be placed on the same scale as the town Lejre.

 On the other side of the moat, were four wells and three other buildings, which may have been barns, workshops, and stables.

 The big hall within the fortress could have been a hall of great importance, and a place where powerful people in charge sat around the fire to discuss matters at hand.